Youth Bureau |

 Genesee County AmeriCorps

-What is AmeriCorps?AmeriCorps is a program of the Corporation for National and Community Service.
+What is AmeriCorps?AmeriCorps is a program of the Corporation for National and Community Service, a federal government agency.
 The Corporation’s mission is to improve lives, strengthen communities and foster civic engagement through service and volunteering.
-Other Corporation programs include Senior Corps and Learn & Serve America.
 Throughout the country, Americans of all backgrounds are engaged in service to meet community needs.
 Genesee County AmeriCorps members bring this dedication and commitment to our area.
-Program BasicsMembers sign a contract agreeing to perform a specific number of service hours, usually over a one year period.
+Program BasicsMembers sign a contract agreeing to perform a specific number of service hours over a fixed time frame which can be as long as 12 months in duration.
+Summer placements are also available.
 Members earn a modest living allowance while serving and are eligible for an education award grant upon successful completion of the service commitment.
 Genesee County AmeriCorps offers three levels of participation.
 Half-time members must complete 900 hours of service, quarter-time members complete 450 hours and minimum-time members complete 300 hours.
-Most assignments involve a 12 month commitment but the length of the term can be tailored to meet the needs of the member and the host site.
-Members are placed at a variety of host sites in the Genesee County area.
-Assignments vary by site but fall under the general categories of youth development/mentoring, volunteer recruitment and public safety/community outreach.
+The length of the term can be tailored to meet the needs of the member and the host site.
+Members are placed at a variety of host sites in the Genesee, Orleans and Wyoming County areas.
+Assignments vary by site but fall under one or more of these focus areas: Healthy Futures fitness and nutrition education for youth, Environmental Stewardship education for youth and Capacity Building for agencies through volunteer recruitment and enhanced use of technology.

 |